 How to Optimise eCommerce Meta Title & Description?

-The homepage and category pages are the most important pages of most eCommerce sites.
+The homepage and category pages are the most important part of most eCommerce SEO title tag optimisation.
 You should pay special attention to these pages.

 Check out our full eCommerce SEO checklist to learn more.